 optional: 2 Tbsp collagen powder

 *This type of coconut flour is different from finely ground coconut which won’t be as absorbent, be sure to check your brand before using it otherwise it won’t work.
-The brands I’ve used are all below 24g fat per 100g of flour
+The brands I’ve used are all below 24g fat per 100g of flour.
+I’ve recently used the coconut flour from Lidl in my bagel recipe which worked fine so should work with this recipe too.

 2-Mix together the almonds, coconut flour, baking soda, rosemary, collagen plus lemon zest in a bowl then rub in the butter/oil with your fingertips until the mix starts to look like breadcrumbs